dennisdevio/milestone-project-4/README.md

 - The toast messages placement was off due to a wrongly placed div element.
 - The checkout page layput was off due to a wrongly placed div element.

+## Deployment
+The deployment of this project was accomplished using Git, Gitpod, GitHub, Heroku & Amazon Web Services

+### Repository
+If you want to view this website locally on your computer:
+- Click on your preferred clone method in the upper right-hand side corner of this repository.
+- Open your cloned repository in your IDE of choice.
+- Run the website on a local server from there.

+This project reposity is hosted on
+- [GitHub](https://github.com/) - you can find it at [this link](https://tetrapak-dev.github.io/milestone-project-4/)

+### Hosting Platforms
+The website was depolyed on Heroku  while the static files are hosted on Amazon Web Services.

 #### Bugs Left
 - I had troubles with getting the secret keys variables for Stripe and Django to work properly on the development server but it works on the live site so I left it and did not get to the bottom of it.
 - The Country field styling in the checkout form should be gray but I left it due to time constraints.
+- The Static files don't work in the deployed site.
+There seems to be an issue with the communication between Heroku and Amazon Web Services.
+I checked the logs and both Heroku and Amazon updates correctly when pushing changes but the changes don't reflect on the live site.
+I did not have more time to resolve it at this point.

 ### Acknowledgements
 - Thank you to [Code Institute](https://codeinstitute.net/)'s tutor Chris and his video lessons from 'Boutiqe Ado' on creating a Django project.